trustoverip/tswg-keri-specification/spec/spec.md

 [[def: Live-Attack]]

-~ an attack that compromises either the current signing keys used to sign non-establishment events or he current pre-rotated keys needed to sign a subsequent establishment event.
+~ an attack that compromises either the current signing keys used to sign non-establishment events or the current pre-rotated keys needed to sign a subsequent establishment event.
 See [Security Properties of Prerotation](#live-attacks).

 [[def: Message]]